unauthed/komorebi/README.md

 # Komorebi

+Komorebi a Japanese word that refers to the sunlight that filters through the leaves of trees.
+A special and beautiful moment...

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.